 - Herbalists were thought to practice earth magic.
 When natural elements were manipulated and transformed, they were considered objects of the occult.

 Perhaps the most contradictory aspect of the religious sect versus the occult sect was that both groups believed everything in the world had a touch of magic behind its very existence.

 Cults Equal Occults

-There are many religious cults, including Christian ones that are often confused with occult groups.
+There are many religious cults, including Christian ones, that are often confused with occult groups.
 While many occult groups can also be cults, the distinction isn't always made.
-This causes many people to incorrectly believe that the two words are interchangeable.
+This causes many people to believe incorrectly that the two words are interchangeable.
 This misconception is very damaging to all groups.